nodeontrain/nodeontrain.xyz/tuts/logging_in.md

 ### The log_in method

-Logging a user in is simple with the help of the `req.session` object defined by `express-session` module.
+Logging a user in is simple with the help of the `req.session` object defined by `cookie-session` module.

 {% highlight bash %}
-~/sample_app $ npm install express-session --save
+~/sample_app $ npm install cookie-session --save
 {% endhighlight %}

 `app.js`